“Be careful that what you

 “The letter, you sure had time to write the letter in you studio…” Crap, why the hell did I say something stupid like—trying to grab it, pull it back in.
 Little wonder I sought solace in the foxy Ohio Players pin-up with that naked chick bathed in bee manna.
 Always better to use honey than vinegar.

-“Just a thank-you note—for Moon and you, yeesh,” she groaned, rallying some.
+“Just a thank-you note—for Moon and you, that’s all—yeesh,” she groaned, rallying some.
 “Call me in the morning…5 AM, okay?
 We’ll go to sunrise service, then have brunch, it’ll be fantabulous.”

 “Sunrise?
 Uh, I was sort of hoping not to be stuck out here with Ms. Mystical here all evening.”
-I clicked on Denise’s clock radio to check for time settings, catching a news report on signs of movement in settling some SFPD discrimination suit, amid insider tittering that a pretty young activist ‘sister’ had been spotted more than once around the mayor’s chambers, and was she party to the negotiations?
-Supervisor White would voice his and the POA’s counter concerns, rumors swirling that was he still chafing over his deal-breaking Youth Camp defeat after supporting the gay rights ordinance.
+I turned Warren back over and clicked on Denise’s clock radio to check for time settings, catching a news report: …There are signs of movement in settling some SFPD discrimination suit, amid insider tittering that a pretty young activist ‘sister’ had been spotted more than once around the mayor’s chambers, and was she party to the negotiations?
+Supervisor White has voice his and the POA’s counter concerns, rumors swirling that he was still chafed over his deal-breaking Youth Camp defeat after supporting Harvey Milk’s gay rights ordinance.
 Stay tuned, details at 11.

 “Sorry, early morning’s the best I can do…”

 “But 5 AM?
-I dunno, Syd, didn’t come out figuring you’d start laying a 5 AM on me…”
+I dunno, Syd, didn’t come out here figuring you’d be laying a predawner on me…”

 “Kenneth, you called me, remember?”
 CLICK.
 CLICK.